 - Work.
 Your goal should be to have a paid legal job for the summer.
-If you are public interest minded, a full time job at a public interest organization (which may be paid or not). - Participate in the Externship Program / Public Interest Law Fellowship Program. - I.e., prosecutor/public defender offices, court and other opportunities. - Work at the Akron Law Clinics. - Apply for Law Review or other Law Journals editorial staff. - Apply for Federal Clerkships applications open June 17, 2019 for Class of 2020 graduates and June 15, 2020 for Class of 2021 graduates.
-OSCAR access is available: https://oscar.uscourts.gov/ - July - Attend Department of Justice online webinars for Honors Program information. - August - Update resume, writing sample, and order new transcripts. - Continue to meet with Dean O'Brien to review your resume, cover letter, and practice interviewing. - By August, remember to send out "directed mass mailing" of resumes and tailored cover letters to as many legal employers as possible, including large-firm employers not participating in the Fall OCI Program. - Identify employers specifically interviewing 3D/4E during Fall OCI, and prepare resume and tailored cover letters.
-Participate in Mock Interview program by arrangement throughout the year.
-You can always improve your interviewing skills. - Participate in Fall OCI Program (limited opportunities as compared to 2L year).
+If you are public interest minded, a full-time job at a public interest organization (which may be paid or not). - Participate in the Externship Program / Public Interest Law Fellowship Program. - I.e., prosecutor/public defender offices, court and other opportunities. - Work at the Akron Law Clinics. - Apply for Law Review or other Law Journals editorial staff. - Apply for federal and state government post-graduate positions and state clerkships.
+Many deadlines pop up prior to 3L year.